ARTICLES

 Resting as if it had been there all along...

-The person who posted this is Kazumasa Watanabe, a tech YouTuber based in Hokkaido.
-One evening, while taking a break from work, he glanced out the window and saw an unfamiliar black shadow on the snow pile in his yard.
+The person who posted this is Kazumasa Watanabe, a tech YouTuber living in Hokkaido.
+One evening, while taking a break from work, he happened to look out the window and saw an unfamiliar dark shadow on the snow pile in his yard.
 When he went outside to check, he found this fox.

 "It was snowing when I found it, and the snow was gradually piling up on the fox.
 It looked cold, and I felt a little sorry for it," Mr. Watanabe said, recalling the moment.
 The sight was so striking that he felt compelled to take the photo that has now become a hot topic.

-Mr. Kazumasa Watanabe is active as a tech YouTuber.
+Mr. Kazumasa Watanabe is usually active as a tech YouTuber.

 I usually run a YouTube channel under the name Kazumasa Watanabe.
 On this channel, I primarily post reviews of gadgets.
-I create easy-to-understand videos introducing things like smartphones, smartwatches, computers, and their peripherals and chargers.
+I create videos that provide easy-to-understand introductions to things like smartphones, smartwatches, computers, and their peripherals and chargers.
 If you're interested, please subscribe to my channel!

-Although foxes are a relatively common sight in Hokkaido, please be careful not to touch them if you see one.
-Let's watch over their adorable figures warmly from a distance.
+While foxes are a relatively common sight in Hokkaido, please be careful not to touch them if you encounter one.
+Let's watch over these adorable foxes warmly from a distance.

 ・X (formerly Twitter): @nabe640